 - Monitoring only began at the Waiwhakaiho River "Meeting of the Waters" and Lake Herengawe sites in November 2022, therefore only one bathing season of data is available for these sites. - The Waingongoro River "Presbyterian Camp" monitoring site was shifted to "Taumata Park" in November 2022, therefore there is only one bathing season worth of data available for each of these sites.
-However, these sites are so close that is was deemed appropriate to assess these two data sets as one (the Taumata Park sampling location is only 600 metres downstream of the Presbyterian Camp). - Lake Opunake is fed by a diversion from the nearby Waiaua River near the coast.
+However, these sites are so close that is was deemed appropriate to assess these two data sets as one (the Taumata Park sampling location is only 600 metres downstream of the Presbyterian Camp).

+4 See NPS-FM clauses 3.31, 3.32, and 3.33 for exceptions to this.

+Lake Opunake is fed by a diversion from the nearby Waiaua River near the coast.
 It is an artificially created hydro-generation storage lake, historically used for both recreation and electricity production.
 This lake has been excluded from this assessment due to localised issues with the associated hydroelectricity generation scheme which have impacted lake water levels and quality.
 Because these issues are unique to Lake Opunake, and are not representative of recreational water quality regionally, it was decided to exclude this site.

 In summary, a total of 22 primary contact sites have been included in this baseline assessment.
 Although there has been less than five bathing seasons under the current CISH programme, the data is considered the best available information, in accordance with Clause 1.6 of the NPS-FM.
-It was decided not to incorporate monitoring data from previous bathing seasons under the old monitoring regime, as data were biased towards fine weather, low flow conditions and high tide (river mouth sites).
+It was decided not to incorporate monitoring data from previous bathing seasons under the old monitoring regime, as data were biased towards fine weather, low flow conditions and high tide (at river mouth sites).